salesforce/CodeT5/CodeT5+/README.md

 evaluate_functional_correctness ${output_path}.jsonl
 ```

+Note that the reproduced results might be slightly different from the reported ones due to the randomness of the sampling process.
 We also released the model predictions for our [InstructCodeT5+ 16B](https://huggingface.co/Salesforce/instructcodet5p-16b) at `humaneval/instructcodet5p-16b_T0.2_N200.jsonl` for your reference.
 It can reproduce the results of `36.1% Pass@1` with the following command.
-Note that this result is slightly different from the reported `35.0% Pass@1` in the paper due to the randomness of the sampling process.

 ```bash
 evaluate_functional_correctness humaneval/instructcodet5p-16b_T0.2_N200.jsonl